 Why is camping suitable for families?

-Being a camping family has a lot of benefits!
+Being a camping family has a lot of benefits (even if you think I hate camping but i have to go!)

 - Forces families to unplug and reconnect.